Bucket Policies

 What is a Bucket Policy?

-Bucket policies are configurations defining access permissions for an S3 bucket and its objects.
+Bucket policies define access permissions for an S3 bucket and its objects.
 These policies allow you to specify:

 - Who may access the bucket.